creative-gregory/Project_XS/README.md

 ## What's New?
 - Ease of use changes added to player_blink_gui.py.
 - Made the label that the eye image was populated static, to halt the odd resizing error.
 - Added Copy Buttons for each of the Seeds.
+- Copy Buttons are highlighted once copied.
-Added Clear Buttons for each of the seed Text widgets
+- Added Clear Buttons for each of the seed Text widgets.

 ## What's this?
 - Project_Xs is a program that aims recover the internal state of Pokemon BDSPs Xorshift random number generator via observation of player/pokemon random blinks.